Andrii-Detix/SelfAssessment/Skills/Paradigms.md

   - Parent class 🖐️ used
   - Polymorphism 🖐️ used
   - Abstract class 🖐️ used
-  - Interface 🎓 known
+  - Interface 🖐️ used
   - Encapsulation 🖐️ used
-  - Hidden class
+  - Hidden class 👂 heard
   - Object form
   - Instance 🖐️ used
   - Introspection
   - Reflection
   - The diamond problem